openstack/ptgbot/README.rst

 In another terminal, start the webserver::

-  cd html && python -m SimpleHTTPServer
+  cd ptgbot/html && python -m http.server

 Open the web page in a web browser: http://127.0.0.1:8000/ptg.html